Code-Institute-Submissions/battleofnagashino/readme.md

 ### Known Bugs

-- On a touchscreen device when you tap on the menu button but don't go to a link in the menu its unclear as to how to close the menu.
+- On a touchscreen device when you tap on the menu button but don't go to a link in the menu its unclear as to how to close the menu but if you tap on an image that works.
-- The images could be compressed but I didn't want to reduce the quality of the images.
+- The images are big and could be compressed but I didn't want to reduce the quality of the images.

-## Deployment
+## My Deployment

 - The site was deployed to GitHub pages.
 - I used Notepad to type out my code and then Visual Studio and the Prettier extension to remove witespace.
+- I used Balsamiq to make the wireframes.
 - w3schools.com was a useful resource and helped with making the navgation button menu and CSS box and shadows.

-- I used Balsamiq to make the wireframes.
+## Local Deployment

+1. Make a copy via the command line or terminal using git clone https://github.com/kermetically/battleofnagashino.git

+2. Open index.html in your preferred browser.

 ## Credits